therrma2/TimHerrmannPortfolio/about.md

 * Mechatronics
 * Manipulation

-My dream jobs would be working on a Mars Rover, or created fun robotic toys and gadgets.
+My dream jobs would be working on a Mars Rover, or creating fun robotic toys and gadgets.

 For more information, please feel free click on Contact above and send me an email.